-Luxembourg said on Tuesday it would put two key shareholders of struggling Portuguese lender Banco Espirito Santo (BES) in administration after they demanded protection from creditors.
+Luxembourg said Tuesday it would place two key shareholders of struggling Portuguese lender Banco Espirito Santo (BES) in administration after they demanded protection from creditors.

 A court said it had accepted the request by Rioforte Investments and Espirito Santo Financial Group (ESFG) and appointed an official to oversee their affairs.